sociocast/sociocast-android/README.md

 ##Usage

 You can find usage examples in the [Sociocast Android Library](https://github.com/sociocast/sociocast-android/tree/master/sociocast-android-client).
+To initialize the Sociocast Android Library, from your app, you can use the following command:

+    // Create instance of Sociocast Android Library
+    this.sociocast = Sociocast.newInstance(this, apikey, secret, clid, true);

+Make sure to pass in your `apikey`, `secret`, `clid` (Client ID), and whether to use Sandbox (true) or Production (false).